jpane24/OVtool/README.md

 effect size difference between the two treatment groups (magnitude of its relationship with the treatment indicator).
-In this case, not all of the observed covariate relationships with the outcome and the treatment indicator are to the right of the 0.05 p-value threshold so the analyst potentially has results that are sensitive to an unobserved confounder.
+In this case, not all of the observed covariate relationships with the outcome and the treatment indicator are less than the 0.05 p-value threshold so the analyst potentially has results that are sensitive to an unobserved confounder.
-If the blue points all existed to the right of the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.
+If the blue points all existed in contours greater than the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to conclude that the results are reasonably robust.

 *Note: When the outcome model shows a significant effect, for all observed covariates, regardless of the sign of the association effect